LLR-ILD/CalorimeterFluxes/twoD_histograms/README.md

 Run the script ```D_script.py``` with 3 arguments:  <br>
 1. The path to the ROOT file of the 1D histograms.
 2. The path to the directory in which the output 2D histograms are to be saved.
 The output is a ROOT file along with printed histograms in pdfs following the hierarchcal structure of the ROOT file.
 3. This is a boolean value.
 If True, the printed histograms would be in logarithmic scale; otherwise (False), they would be in a normal linear scale.
+4. This is a boolean value.
+If True, each bin will have a box printed below it with the statsistics of it (mean, standard deviation, and the integration); otherwise (False), the statistics wouldn't be printed out.
 The command would be:
 ```
-python D_script.py /path/to/root/file/of/1D/histograms /path/to/output/directory <True or False>
+python D_script.py /path/to/root/file/of/1D/histograms /path/to/output/directory <True or False> <True or False>
 ```

 Output